About Owen Payton

 In August 2010 I was diagnosed with Protein Losing Enteropathy (PLE), a complication of the Fontan meaning my body doesn’t hold on to proteins anymore so I am currently on a steroid called Entocort that is helping maintain my protein levels.

-I was listed on the heart transplant list since March 9 2012.
+I was listed on the waiting list for a heart March 9 2012.

 Thanks for visiting my COTA website.